johertrich/Inertial-Stochastic-PALM/readme.txt

-README for the python-script palm_algs.py and the corresponding examples.
 This code belongs to the paper [3].
 It contains a general implementation of PALM [1], iPALM [4], SPRING-SARAH [2] and iSPRING-SARAH [3] for minimizing nonconvex and nonsmooth functions of the form F(x_1,...,x_s)= H(x_1,...,x_s) + \sum_{i=1}^s f_i(x_i).
 An overview over all of these